Place of articulation: Passive articulators

 The regions are not strictly separated.
-For instance, in some sounds in many languages, the surface of the tongue contacts a relatively large area from the back of the upper teeth to the alveolar ridge, which is common enough to have received its own name, '.
+For instance, in some sounds in many languages, the surface of the tongue contacts a relatively large area from the back of the upper teeth to the alveolar ridge, which is common enough to have received its own name, denti-alveolar.
 Likewise, the alveolar and post-alveolar regions merge into each other, as do the hard and soft palate, the soft palate and the uvula, and all adjacent regions.
 Terms like pre-velar (intermediate between palatal and velar), post-velar (between velar and uvular), and upper vs. lower pharyngeal may be used to specify more precisely where an articulation takes place.
 However, although a language may contrast pre-velar and post-velar sounds, it does not also contrast them with palatal and uvular sounds (of the same type of consonant) so contrasts are limited to the number above, if not always their exact location.

-Table of gestures and passive articulators and resulting places of articulation
+Table of articulation combinations

 The following table shows the possible combinations of active and passive articulators.

-The possible locations for sibilants as well as non-sibilants to occur are indicated in dashed red.
-For sibilants, there are additional complications involving tongue shape; see the article on sibilants for a chart of possible articulations.
+The possible locations for sibilants to occur are indicated in yellow.
+For sibilants, there are additional complications involving tongue shape; see Sibilant § Possible combinations for a chart of possible articulations.